Magnon-Cooparons in magnet-superconductor hybrids: Introduction

 The ambition is to go beyond detection, and towards exploiting the fascinating physics of these unconventional Cooper pairs for phenomena that are otherwise out of reach~\cite{Eschrig2015}.
-For example, the spinfull Cooper pairs could be used for delivering nondissipative spin transfer torques and magnetic switching~\cite{Bobkova2018,Silaev2020B,Linder2011,Waintal2002,Kulagina2014,Halterman2016}.
-Such goals face a similar challenge that even when a complex heterostructure generates spinfull Cooper pairs, it becomes difficult to steer them.
+Noncollinear ground states of magnets~\cite{Robinson2010,Chiodi2013} and spin-orbit coupling~\cite{Johnsen2019,Ruano2020} have been exploited in generating equilibrium spinful Cooper pairs.
+These have allowed a control over static properties, such as magnetic anisotropy~\cite{Johnsen2019,Ruano2020} or superconducting critical temperature~\cite{Pugach2017}, of various superconductor-magnet hybrids.
+Nevertheless, on-demand steering and movement of spinful Cooper pairs is highly desired and has remained an outstanding challenge.
+For example, a directed flow of the spinful Cooper pairs could be used for delivering nondissipative spin transfer torques and magnetic switching~\cite{Bobkova2018,Silaev2020B,Linder2011,Waintal2002,Kulagina2014,Halterman2016}.
+Such goals face a similar challenge that even when a complex heterostructure generates spinful Cooper pairs, it becomes difficult to steer them.
 An injected charge current predominantly converts into conventional spinless supercurrent~\cite{Bobkova2018}.
-Due to such reasons, several advantages of magnet-superconductor heterostructures realized in various concepts and devices are still dominated by the quasiparticle properties~\cite{Machon2013,Ozaeta2014,Kolenda2016,Bergeret2018,Kato2019,Jeon2020B,Amundsenarxiv,Bobkova2021,Bobkov2021}.
-The exploiting of spinfull Cooper pairs for new physics and devices has been impeded by the complex hybrids needed to generate them and the difficulty of controlling them.
+Due to such reasons, several advantages of magnet-superconductor heterostructures realized in various concepts and devices are still dominated by the quasiparticle properties~\cite{Machon2013,Ozaeta2014,Kolenda2016,Bergeret2018,Kato2019,Jeon2020B,Amundsenarxiv,Bobkova2021}.
+The exploiting of spinful Cooper pairs for exciting physics and devices has been impeded by the complex hybrids needed to generate them and the difficulty of steering them.